awslabs/ai-ml-observability-reference-architecture/README.md

 ### Example

 #### Setup
-To quickstart, we will leverage the AI on EKS base infrastructure blueprint.
-This blueprint will give us a Kubernetes environment with GPU and Neuron autoscaling to run the example job.
+To quickstart, we will leverage the AI on EKS JARK infrastructure.
+This infrastructure will give us a Kubernetes environment with GPU and Neuron autoscaling to run the example job, KubeRay operator to run Ray jobs, and the observability architecture already deployed.

 Follow the AI on EKS [JARK deployment](https://awslabs.github.io/ai-on-eks/docs/infra/ai-ml/jark)